Developer Guide

 Use cases

-(For all use cases below, the System is FindMyIntern
+(For all use cases below, the System is FindMyIntern and the Actor is the user unless specified otherwise)

 Use Case: UC1 - Add internship application